Saga9103/t2yLLM/README.md

   - **Pokemon** : Look for any Pokemon info using Tyradex API (french) or PokeApi (english, others...)
   - **Wikipedia** : Make Wikipedia searches using the python API
   - **Vector Search** : stores all in a synthetic way in chromadb if needed and can retrieve the memorized info
+  - **yeelight** : control lights and create rooms to manage them
+  - **Spotify** : ask your LLM to play, pause shuffle your favorite songs (needs a premium account on spotify)

   - **t2yLLM** is meant to work on a 16GB GPU, but in order to achieve that, first launch the LLM backend script in order to avoid OOM

 ## 🚀 Quickstart